 In client discussions he found it helpful to have a documented timeline of “what happened with whom and when”, allowing him to offer maximum transparency to customers.

-Richard initially purchased a Timeular last year, but it was the Covid-19 outbreak that led him to take a closer look at his working patterns when he was forced to work from home.
+Richard initially purchased a Timeular last year as a tool to help increase time efficiency at Graphic Strategy, the technology and strategy consulting company he founded.
+It was the Covid-19 outbreak that led him to take a closer look at his working patterns when he was forced to work from home.
 Facing the challenge of staying productive in a home environment made him understand the importance of time management.
 That’s when he became a full-time Timeular user.

 “I wish I’d started earlier.
 It’s so easy and quick to set up that I didn’t really need much in the way of guidance.”

 Richard tries to plan his day in detail at “close of business” the previous day.
 He assigns Outlook slots to all the things he needs to get done and then works out his priorities.
 His clients are in many different time zones, and he knows that when he shuts down in the evening, there will be a surge of late-night needs coming in from the US and also an early morning surge from Asia.
 This means that from about 5:30am when he starts work, he needs to reschedule a couple of tasks to fit his clients’ needs.

 With the time he is saving each day he is able to assign time to practice mindfulness in the form of a forest trail run or a dog walk.